Sharing Your Small Business Story

 Why Do I Need an “About” Page and How Do I Do It?

-Why: This page of your website lets you talk about how your business came to be.
+Why you should have an About page: It tells the world how your business got its start and the difference it can make in the world of its customers.
 It shares the possible ups and downs, the motivations, and more importantly the reasons why you’re committed to doing better every day.

 How to Do It: The key is to be brief.
 Your story can be told like a 3 book series or it can be told in a few short paragraphs.
 Find a way to share only the most important parts of your journey.
 In the words of Thomas Jefferson, “the most valuable of all talents is that of never using two words when one will do.”